XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/rippled-1-3-migration-instructions.md

 ## Migration on CentOS or Red Hat Enterprise Linux (RHEL)

 Ripple's official RPM repository and instructions for using it have changed.
-If you have [automatic updates](update-rippled-automatically-on-linux.html) enabled, your system should perform the migration automatically.
+If you have  enabled, your system should perform the migration automatically.
+See [Update Automatically on Linux](update-rippled-automatically-on-linux.html).

 To migrate manually from the old repository to the new one, complete the following steps:

 1. Stop the `rippled` server.